This article looks at the year ahead for HIPAA enforcement:

 - breach notification (contacting the OCR and patients)

 - privacy notices.

-These audits should extend beyond covered entities to also include some business associates, the latter of which have been directly responsible for compliance since the Final Omnibus Rule went into effect last year.
+These audits should extend beyond covered entities to include some business associates, the latter of which have been directly responsible for compliance since the Final Omnibus Rule went into effect last year.

 Repeatedly, companies have been found non-compliant for failing to encrypt laptops and mobile devices.
 So first and foremost, note that if you encrypt the data accessible on laptops, you will remain compliant even if the laptop is stolen.

 Beyond encryption, Lynsey provides a couple of quick suggestions to stay legal: